Rajsri-Kamal/mern-food-delivery-service/README.md

-# mern-food-delivery-service
-Tomato Delivery
+Technology Stack
 Language: JavaScript | Node.js | Express | MongoDB | React | Stripe | HTML | CSS | REST API

 🚀 Getting Started
-To get started with Tomato Delivery, you'll need a few things in place:
+To run the Tomato Delivery application successfully, ensure you have the following prerequisites in place:

-MongoDB Atlas Database
+🛠 MongoDB Atlas
-Create a free MongoDB Atlas database.
+Create a free MongoDB Atlas cluster to host your database.

-Stripe Account
+💳 Stripe Account
-Set up a Stripe account to obtain your SECRET STRIPE KEY.
+Create a Stripe account to obtain your SECRET STRIPE KEY for payment processing.

 🧩 Installation
+Follow the steps below to install and run each part of the application:

 1️⃣ Frontend Setup

-Open a terminal in VS Code, navigate to the frontend folder, and run:
+Navigate to the frontend directory and run the following commands:

-(bash)
+bash
 npm install
 npm run dev

-⚠️ Open the frontend first at: http://localhost:5173
+⚠️ Make sure to start the frontend first at: http://localhost:5173

-2️⃣ Admin Page Setup
+2️⃣ Admin Panel Setup

-Open a terminal in VS Code, navigate to the admin folder, and run:
+Navigate to the admin directory and run:

-(bash)
+bash
 npm install
 npm run dev

-⚠️ Open the admin panel after the frontend at: http://localhost:5174
+⚠️ Open the admin panel only after the frontend at: http://localhost:5174

 3️⃣ Backend Setup

-Open a terminal in VS Code, navigate to the backend folder, and run:
+Navigate to the backend directory and start the server with:

-(bash)
+bash
 npm start server

-⚠️ Important:
+⚠️ Important Configuration Notes:

-Add your MongoDB URI in db.js
+Update your MongoDB URI in db.js

 Add your Stripe Secret Key in the .env file